rangsimanketkaew/rangsimanketkaew.github.io/_posts/2021-05-22-ubuntu-cannot-connect-wifi.md

 summary: Ubuntu Cannot Connect WI-FI
 thumbnail: posts/blog.png
 permalink: content/25
-comments: true
+comments: false
 ---

 The following is the workaround for fixing Wi-Fi connection of Ubuntu.

 1. Type command:

 ```
 sudo vi /etc/NetworkManager/NetworkManager.conf
 ```

 2. At the bottom of this file, copy and paste the following to a file

 ```
 [device]
 wifi.scan-rand-mac-address=no
 ```

 3. Then restart network of system using command

 ```
 sudo service network-manager restart
 ```

 4. Try to connect Wi-Fi again.

 This solution should also work for other Ubuntu versions.